ibbles/LearningUnreal/Procedural Content Generation PCG.md

 A point is the fundamental unit of information in PCG.
 Most nodes create, manipulate, or consume points.

+A point has a set of mandatory data, called Properties.
+The Properties are:
+- Transform.
+- Density.
+- Bounds Min.
+- Bounds Max.
+- Color.
+- Steepness.
+	- Don't know what this is.
+Density gradient across the bounds?
+- Seed.

 A point has a scale, which is used by Static Mesh Spawner to set the scale of the spawned Static Mesh Instance.

 A point has a density, which is a scalar value.
 Can be used to filter and prune points before they reach a Spawner.

+A point has a set of optional data, called attributes or metadata.
+A PCG graph that transform points must take care to always propagate the attributes or else they are lost.
+The Copy Point has a Copy Metadata boolean input.
+(
+How does one propagate attributes in general?
+Does the Transform Point node copy the attributes?
+)

 We can inspect the environment around a point and use that to assign a density to the point.
 For example, we can set a point's density to the dot product between a mesh's surface normal and the up vector to get higher density on top of an object and lower density on the sides and below.